Fraser Kelly, Chief Executive

 Duncan Thorp, Parliamentary, Policy and Communications Officer

-Duncan works across all of Social Enterprise Scotland's policy and communications activities, from the website and social networks, to engagement with The Scottish Government and Parliament, the media, local authorities and public.
+Duncan works on all of Social Enterprise Scotland's policy and communications, from the website and social networks, to engagement with The Scottish Government and Parliament, the media, local authorities and public.
 Duncan is a Journalism graduate of Edinburgh Napier University.
 He previously worked as a Journalist, as Communications Officer for Planning Aid for Scotland, as well as for a political magazine and events company.
-Duncan has worked extensively in The Scottish Parliament, firstly as media officer for an MSP group and then as a parliamentary aide to two MSPs. email@example.com / 07501 221 581.
+Duncan has worked extensively in The Scottish Parliament, firstly as media officer for an MSP group and then as a parliamentary aide to two MSPs. firstname.lastname@example.org / 07501 221 581.

 Kate Walshaw, Administrator

 Kate joined Social Enterprise Scotland in November 2007 as Administrator, responsible for membership, administering events, and acting as PA to the Chief Executive.
 Prior to this she was working at the Scottish Government as a temporary Policy Officer.
 Her background is in publishing and she worked at Elsevier for 10 years producing medical textbooks and journals.
 Previous to this she studied Geography at Edinburgh University. email@example.com

 Hazel works across all aspects of Social Enterprise Scotland financial management, including payroll and PAYE, VAT Returns, compliance and regulations and the annual budget.
 Hazel previously worked for the Genetics Society for 6 years, one of the oldest "learned societies" devoted to genetics in the world.
 Hazel was the Finance Officer and also organised all conferences and events with the Executive Officer.
 Previous to this she was the Assistant Secretary at North Berwick Golf Club, carrying out a variety of tasks, including membership, bookings and attending committee meetings. firstname.lastname@example.org